 - The monsoon season has started, and it can rain while you are trekking (Normally, it starts to rain from 3 pm onwards; this isn’t a hard and fast rule).

 - It can continue to rain for a few days occasionally.

-- The leeches start coming out in the elevations below 2400 meters if it starts to rain.
+- The leeches start coming out in elevations below 2400 meters if it rains.

-- August is the middle of monsoon; rains could disrupt domestic flights to or from Short take-off and landing strip (STOL) airports like Lukla, Jomsom, Juphal.
-Landslides can block roads causing delays in your holiday program.
+- August is the monsoon’s middle; rains could disrupt domestic flights to or from Short take-off and landing strips (STOL) airports like Lukla, Jomsom, and Juphal.
+In addition, landslides can block roads causing delays in your holiday program.

-Proper monsoon for 2019 is finally taking place from August.
+Good monsoon rains for 2019 finally took place in August.

 The beginning of August 2018 is receiving pretty good rainfall.
-The rainfall slowed down during mid-July, and reasonable to some heavy rain took place during the third and last week of August.
+However, the rainfall slowed down during mid-July, and moderate-heavy rain occurred during the third and last week of August.